digipolisantwerp/antwerp-ui_angular/CONTRIBUTING.md

 ## Creating New Packages

 Use `npm run package some-other-package` to create a new package folder.
-After making changes to your package, you should run `example=some-other-pacjage npm run build:package` to see your changes.
+After making changes to your package, you should run `example=some-other-package npm run build:package` to see your changes.

 ## Releases